 Little Neck Clams in Wine and Garlic Broth

-Little Neck Clams made with a wine and garlic broth are literally SO easy to make.
+Steamed Little Neck Clams in wine and garlic broth is SO easy to make.
 It only takes 10 minutes to cook and only 6 ingredients are needed for this recipe for a quick meal that makes a big impression!

 Ingredients